AutomateThePlanet/Bellatrix-Documentation/docs/api-automation/measure-response-times.md

 [ExecutionTimeUnder(2)]
 public class MeasuredResponseTimesTests : APITest
 ```
 Sometimes it is useful to use your functional tests to measure performance.
 Or to just make sure that your app is not slow.
-To do that Bellatrix libraries offer the **ExecutionTimeUnder** attribute.
+To do that BELLATRIX libraries offer the **ExecutionTimeUnder** attribute.
 You specify a timeout and if the test is executed over it the test will fail.
 ```csharp
 response.AssertExecutionTimeUnder(2);
 ```